 Next, fill each container halfway with moist potting mix.
 It should be about 2-4 inches deep.
 Once everything is set up, label each container accordingly, then place a few milkweed seeds inside before sealing it shut with its lid.
 Wait until springtime, when you should see new growth emerging from within.

-Once closed, these containers must remain outdoors, where they are exposed to cold temperatures and precipitation.
-Make sure not to move these containers around too much once placed since doing so could disrupt delicate root systems already established beneath surface-level soil layers and thus stunt their overall growth potential down the line further along the development timeline.
+Once closed, these containers remain outdoors to be exposed to cold temperatures and precipitation.
+Try not to move these containers around too much once placed since doing so could disrupt delicate root systems already established.

 How to winter sow milkweed seeds